radmuffin/260/README.md

 - **Application elements** - Used good contrast and whitespace - mostly
 - **Application text content** - Consistent fonts
 - **Application images** - Fullscreen background images and images in tiles.

+## JavaScript deliverable

+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+- **login** - When you press enter or the login button it takes you to the archive page.
+- **database** - Displayed all created stories, by the local user atleast.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- **WebSocket** - I used the setInterval function to periodically change the notification from other writers.
+This will be replaced with WebSocket messages later, when others can actually edit the same stories.
+- **application logic** - Users can create as many new stories as they like, the javascript changes the input to first fill the title, then the content.
+Contributors and authors are recorded and displayed.
+Switching between stories without loss of data.
+Currently all stories have the same background image, but this will be changed when I add my api for random pictures.